HumaIlyas/Project-3/README.md

 The use of external Python libraries was implemented where appropriate to provide the functionality that the Battleships Game requires.
 The rationale to use the particular libraries for the implementation of Battleships Game is documented below.

 ### Random
 Random is a library that allows to generate random numbers.
 Randint is imported from random because the game requires to generate random numbers.
+The locations for battleships were created by using random co-ordinates.
 For the computer's attempt the coordinates will be randomly generated to hit the battleship.

 ### Colorama
 Colorama is a library that allows the color of text.
 Fore is imported from colorama to color the text to make the differentiation in color for the individaul parts of the game.
 For example, red color is given to the text of invalid statements.